sronast/simple_network_emulator/README.md

 ### Routers
 1. Each router has a static routing table loaded from the configuration file.
-2. Performs hop-by-hop message forwarding based on the routing table
+2. Performs hop-by-hop IP packet forwarding based on the routing table

 ### Stations
 1. Communicate with one another through message passing.